-Specialists should take every opportunity to expose their practice to peer review, and to further develop their skills.
+Specialists should take every opportunity to expose their practice to peer review and to further develop their skills.
 This can be achieved through:

-- multi-disciplinary meetings
+- multi-disciplinary team meetings

-- regional specialty meetings
+- regional/deanery specialty meetings

 - being visited by a specialist colleague

 - visiting another specialist

 - multimedia information

 - visiting an expert

 - attending a skills course

 - participation in appropriate quality assurance schemes.